Muscatine, Iowa: Education

 Muscatine Community School District is home to Muscatine High School, which has the athletic teams under the name Muscatine Muskies.
 The district covers almost all of the city limits.
 A small portion of the city limits is within the Louisa–Muscatine Community School District.

 Muscatine is home to Muscatine Community College and the MCC Cardinals.

 Media

 Print

 The Muscatine Journal newspaper circulates daily Monday through Saturday throughout the Muscatine area and on muscatinejournal.com.
 Established in 1840, the Muscatine Journal was once owned by Mark Twain's brother, Orion Clemens, and Twain wrote for the paper during his time in Muscatine.
-Today, the publication and its weekly shopper Hometown Extra are owned by Lee Enterprises.
+The publication and its weekly shopper Hometown Extra have been owned by Lee Enterprises, based in Davenport, Iowa, which as of January 2025 owned 72 markets in 25 states.

 The Voice of Muscatine, a publication of Jam Media Solutions, has been an operation newspaper since October 28, 2015.
 It is a county-wide publication, servicing Muscatine County.

 Radio

 Jam Media Solutions, LLC. has two radio stations in Muscatine; KWPC-AM has been a long part of the city's history, and KMCS-FM has been in the community since 1996.

 Townsquare Media's KBEA-FM transmits from a tower near 10 mi north of Muscatine, but broadcasts from studios shared with other Townsquare Media stations in the Quad Cities community of Davenport.

 Residents also receive radio broadcasts from stations in the Quad Cities, Iowa City, Cedar Rapids, Burlington, Waterloo, and Aledo, Illinois (WRMJ).